 RV AND CAMPING OPTIONS

 Looking for more of an RV or camping experience?
 The Forest Service operates several campgrounds in the Groveland Ranger District.
 Some take reservations and others are first-come first served, some can accommodate RVs and others are walk-in.
-For more specific information on these campgrounds visit the Stanislaus National Forest Highway 120 Corridor web page.
+For more specific information on these and other campgrounds and RV parks in the area see our Tuolumne River Campground Guide.

 Yosemite Lakes RV Resort is a private camping RV/tent campground set on 400 acres along the South Fork Tuolumne River six miles from the Park entrance.
 With 254 full hook-ups, 130 tent sites, and a variety of cabin and yurt setups, Yosemite Lakes Public RV Camping is big enough to accommodate any size group.